Fort Lauderdale Bicycle Accident Lawyers

 While bicycles make up just 1 percent of all trips nationwide, bicyclists suffer injuries and death at a far greater rate than motorists do.
 Bicycles are both smaller and lighter than motor vehicles and offer far less protection to riders than other vehicles do.
 Car and truck occupants are surrounded by tons of metal and cushioning; bicyclists have only themselves.
 The law mandates a helmet only for those under 16, although helmets protect all riders.

 Vehicle drivers do not register the presence of bicycles in the way that they do other vehicles.
 They may fail to note the presence of bicyclists in making right-of-way, turning, and other traffic safety decisions.
+They may swerve into a bike lane causing serious injuries to the cyclist.

 In fact, a type of accident called “dooring” exists where motorists may open their doors directly into the path of an oncoming bicycle.
 The motorist may even have checked traffic before opening the door—but failed to notice the bicyclist.
 Bicyclists who try to brake suddenly due to such incidents (and others) can end up getting thrown over the handlebars or crashing, increasing the risk of serious injury.